 Many beekeepers avoid treating for varroa mites unless the amount in the hive is high enough to warrant treatment.
 How does a beekeeper count the mites in their hives?
 The best ways are to do a powdered sugar or alcohol wash.
-This link will take you to a wonderful article on this topic by Katie Lee, Gary Reuter and Marla Spivak.

 I encourage folks to read this, but in short, here is how I do it!

 Get a mason jar and replace the tin round lid that fits into the ring with hardware cloth.

 Pour a half cup of water into the jar and mark the outside with a sharpie at the water line.